ctu-mrs/mrs_optic_flow/README.md

 # The Optic flow processing for GPU-denied environments

 ## System requirements
-Either a GPU (Integrated may be sufficient) or a decent CPUT
+Either a GPU (Integrated is often sufficient) or a decent CPU.

 ## Troubleshooting
 ### GPU accelerated processing